-Resistance is measured in ohms $(\Omega).$ Resistance values can vary greatly, from a few milliohms $(m\Omega)$ for contact resistance to billions of ohms for insulators.
-Most DMMs measure down to 0.1 $\Omega,$ and some measure as high as 300 $M\Omega$ (300,000,000 ohms).
+Resistance is measured in ohms (Ω).
+Resistance values can vary greatly, from a few milliohms (m Ω) for contact resistance to billions of ohms for insulators.
+Most DMMs measure down to 0.1 Ω , and some measure as high as 300 M Ω (300,000,000 ohms).
 Infinite resistance (open circuit) is read as "OL" on the Fluke meter display, and means the resistance is greater than the meter can measure.

 Resistance measurements must be made with the circuit power off-otherwise, the meter or circuit could be damaged.
 Some DMMs provide protection in the ohms mode in case of accidental contact with voltages.
-The level of protection may vary greatly among different DMM models.